marcoperic/PhotoUtilityApp/README.md

 Limit for non-premium users to 10 swipes per day.

 Premium users get unlimited swipes and can also select the threshold for how similar images need to be to be deleted.

+On the trash screen, show the number of similar images that are going to be deleted, but limit it to 3 and blur the rest out.
+Premium membership required.

 # Welcome to your new ignited app!